ASSERT-KTH/deptrim/README.md

 </plugin>
 ```

-In both cases, a directory name `libs-specialized` will be created in the root of the project, together with a file named `pom-specialized.xml`, which points to the specialized versions of the dependencies.
+In both cases, a directory name `libs-specialized` will be created in the root of the project, together with a file named `pom-specialized.xml`, which uses the specialized variants of the dependencies.

 ## Optional parameters

-The `deptrim-maven-plugin` can be configured with the following additional parameters.
+The `deptrim-maven-plugin` accepts the following additional parameters.

 | Name                        |     Type      | Description                                                                                                                                                                                                                                                                                                                                                                                                        |
 |:----------------------------|:-------------:|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|